 Butterflies are one of the most conspicuous insect groups, with wonderful colour and shapes.
 However, sometimes their identification is not easy and we need precise keys to identify butterflies.
 On this page, you can find information, free resources like books and field guides, and several options for searching online.

 In Europe, we have 6 different families:

 There are many resources to help in butterfly identification such as websites, books, and field guides.
 This last one can be a good support in the field because the key characteristics of each species are highlighted enabling the user to correctly identify the butterfly observed.

-You can find the Field Guides, species list per country and region and more information on the eBMS website
+You can find all these Field Guides, species list per country and region and more information on the eBMS website